WebOfTrustInfo/rwot6-santabarbara/draft-documents/permissionless-replicating-decentralised-storage-network.md

 ### No Mediated Access, Censorship Resistant Verifiable Credentials

-If data has to be publicly accessible without a mediated access, then such data can be stored on a public, permissionless decentralised storage network.
+If data has to be publicly accessible without mediated access, then such data can be stored on a public, permissionless decentralised storage network.
 An active agent does not provide any benefits but adds to the overhead of running and maintaining services for all